top of page

 Aurignacian Period (40,000 - 26,000 BCE)

 The Aurignacian period is known for the Löwenmensch figurine, one of the oldest known sculptures, found in Germany.
-This figurine, often interpreted as having religious significance, hints at early spiritual beliefs.
+This figurine is often interpreted as having religious or mythic significance, it hints at early spiritual beliefs.

 Upper Paleolithic Burials (35,000 - 26,000 BCE)

-During the Upper Paleolithic period, burials in Europe and the Middle East often included red ochre and various objects, suggesting ritualistic practices.
-These burials indicate that early humans had complex spiritual beliefs and rituals.
+During the Upper Paleolithic period, burials in Europe and the Middle East often included red ochre and various objects placed with the deceased.
+These burials indicate that early humans had ritualistic practices and complex spiritual beliefs.

 Göbekli Tepe (c.
 9600 BCE)

-Göbekli Tepe, located in modern-day Turkey, is one of the oldest known religious structures.
-Built around 9600 BCE, this site features massive stone pillars arranged in circles, adorned with intricate carvings of animals and abstract symbols.
-The purpose of Göbekli Tepe remains a subject of debate, but it is widely believed to have been a ceremonial or religious site, reflecting early human spirituality and social organization.
+Göbekli Tepe, located in modern-day Turkey, is one of the world's oldest known ceremonial sites.
+Built around 9600 BCE, it features massive stone pillars arranged in circular enclosures, each adorned with intricate carvings of animals, abstract beings and symbolic forms — including foxes, vultures, and snakes.

 Sumerian Cuneiform Stone Tablet